TypeBase Blood Type Diet Values: beet

 | Introductory Food: Type AB children should have this solid food introduced when older than 12 months of age.
 (Eat Right 4 Your Baby) |

-TYPE O: Secretor:
+BLOOD TYPE O Secretor:

 NEUTRAL